Chetan90411/JavaScipt/Prototypical Inheritance/07 When to use inheritance.md

 ![Inheritance](./images/07-03.png "Inheritance")

 Avoid creating inheritance hierarchies.
 It is best to keep inheritance to one level.
 In some situations it is better to favor Composition over Inheritance.
-With composition in instead of having a complex hierarchy, we can compose a few objects together to create a new object, this technic gives us great flexibility.
+With composition in instead of having a complex hierarchy, we can compose a few objects together to create a new object, this technique gives us great flexibility.

 So we can have 3 plain JavaScript objects, with certain properties and methods, like: